SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `tdsadmin.AppName=tdsadmin` - Name if this application
 * `logLatencyInterval=55` - Defines the seconds of a minute when DB latency is being logged into database table.
 * `logLatencyMaxTime=30000` - If any procedure call execution time exceeds the number of milliseconds specified here, it will be logged into the dblatency table of the database.
-* `dbLockRetrySleepInterval=116` - Database connection will wait for number of milliseconds specified here before trying to acquire the exclusive resource lock on database again.
-* `dbLockRetryAttemptMax=500` - If  database connection will not get the exclusive resource lock, it will retry number of times specified here.
-* `EncryptionKey=testKey123456789123456789`  - Encryption key is used for encrypting the cookies and item file path.
-There is no default value set for this property.
-It must be set in program management.
-Minimum length of this key is 24 characters.
-* `tdsadmin.StateCode=WI` - State code for TDS Admin requests
-* `tdsadmin.ClientName=SBAC` - Top-level client name

 ## SP Metadata file for SSO
 Create metadata file for configuring the SSO.
 Sample SSO metadata file pointing to localhost is at /tdsadmin/docs/Installation/tdsadmin_local_sp.xml.